google/percy-node/docs/protractor.md

 };
 ```

-### Define `onComplete`
+### <a name="oncomplete"></a> Define `onComplete`

+Protractor will execute the `onComplete` method after all test specs have been
+completed.

-Continuing in your protractor configuration file, add an `onComplete` property
+Continuing in your protractor configuration file, we'll add an `onComplete`
-to the configuration.
+property to the configuration to tell percy to finalize the build.

 `conf.js`